More than 1 million Georgians without power after Tropical Storm Helene

 ATLANTA — More than 1,000,000 people across the state are without power on Friday morning.

 Georgia EMC incorporates several smaller power companies across the state.
-They say 438,174 of those customers are without power, including 60,000 in metro Atlanta.
+They say 399,399 of those customers are without power, including 16,000 in metro Atlanta and 35,000 in northeast Georgia.

 There is no word on when power may be restored.